gayathriuthamaraj/InDel/README.md

 **The problem:** A worker's insurance is priced and calibrated for their home state.
 If they travel to another state, the risk model is operating outside its training data.
 Additionally, insurers may not hold product licenses in all states, creating a potential coverage gap the moment the worker crosses a state border.

-**How GigShield handles it:**
+**How InDel handles it:**

 Home Zone Anchor with Portable Coverage: The worker's policy is anchored to their registered state at enrollment.
 Coverage travels with them for up to 72 hours in another state, using the home zone's risk parameters and payout rules.
 This mirrors how vehicle insurance operates during interstate travel in India.

 Zone Migration for Extended Stays: If GPS data shows the worker has been consistently located in a new state beyond 72 hours, the system flags a zone migration event.
 The worker is notified and prompted to update their registered zone.
 A 7-day waiting period applies before claims under the new zone are valid.
 The premium is recalculated for the new state's risk profile at the start of the next weekly cycle.

 Regulatory Handling: Interstate coverage portability is managed at the insurer level through a group microinsurance product structure filed with IRDAI, which allows nationwide coverage under a single product registration.
-Individual state licensing is the responsibility of the deploying insurer and is outside the scope of the GigShield platform layer.
+Individual state licensing is the responsibility of the deploying insurer and is outside the scope of the InDel platform layer.

 Interstate Transit Disruptions follow the same Transit Disruption Event logic described above.
 State boundaries do not affect coverage eligibility when the worker is mid-delivery on an active order.